JRJurman/define-prototype/README.md

   </dd>

   <dt><code>HTMLDeclarativeCustomElement</code></dt>
   <dd><code>HTMLDeclarativeCustomElement</code> is a new class that extends the HTMLElement class and provides the default behavior for declaratively defined web-components.
-Specifically it has an updated constructor that copies a <code>.shadowRootTemplate<code> from the <code>define</code> element.</dd>
+Specifically it has an updated constructor that copies a <code>.shadowRootTemplate</code> from the <code>define</code> element.</dd>
 </dl>

 ### Example